universal-credit-system/wallet/README.md

 $ ./termux_install.sh
 ```

-Once you have installed ucs accordingly to **METHOD 1 OR METHOD 2" you can run the UCS Client just like you would executed any other script:
+Once you have installed ucs you can run the UCS Client just like you would executed any other script:
 ```
 $ ./ucs_client.sh
 ```